OpenXiangShan/ns-bbl/README.md

 1. Apply several patches in ./nanhu-patch dir

-2. Prepare rootfsimg and configure linux kernel
+2. Prepare rootfsimg and configure linux kernel (./nanhu-linux.config is recommanded)

 3. Run either fpga-build.sh or spec-build.sh to build the image